smdaa/smdaa.github.io/src/random-blogs/building-an-autograd-library-from-scratch-in-c-for-simple-neural-networks/main.md

 <!-- toc -->

 ## Introduction
-Autograd, is a fundamental component in machine learning frameworks, enabling the automatic computation of gradients that are used for training neural networks.
-This article will walk you through my journey of writing an Autograd library from scratch (no third party libraries) in pure C.
+Autograd, is a fundamental component in machine learning frameworks, enabling the automatic computation of gradients for training neural networks.
+This article will walk you through my journey of writing an Autograd library from scratch (no third-party libraries) in pure C.

 The source code is hosted in this [repository](https://github.com/smdaa/teeny-autograd-c)